 A long list of connection options for both inputs and outputs cements the XDJ XZ as a DJ controller up to any task.

-If you are serious about turning DJing into a profession the XDJ XZ is one of the best DJ controllers out there.
+If you are serious about turning DJing into a profession the XDJ XZ is one of the best options out there.

 Pioneer XDJ XZ

-Selecting the best DJ controller is a difficult process.
+Selecting a DJ controller is a difficult process.
 There are so many controllers available.
 Some are more suited to certain types of DJs and the price range varies greatly.

 If you are still unsure about what DJ controller to buy we have you covered.
 Here are some key questions that will help narrow down which DJ equipment is right for you.